Tracking down the fastest NFL running back can be tricky. Spoiler alert: It’s not who you think.

 - Speed Score = (Weight * 200)/(40 time^4)

-With that, here are the fastest NFL running backs – now and throughout league history.
+With that, here are the fastest NFL running backs – right now and in league history.

 Table of Contents